 - 2 cloves garlic - minced

 - 2 teaspoon lemon zest - more to taste

 - Preheat the oven to 450 degrees F. Place the pizza stone on the center rack of the oven while the oven preheats.
 If you don't have a pizza stone, you can still preheat the pan or baking sheet you are using to cook the pizza.

 - Meanwhile, steam the broccoli by placing the florets in a large skillet.
 Cover them with water, bring to a boil, cover, and cook for 3 to 5 minutes until bright green and crisp-tender.
 (Be careful not to make the broccoli mushy.)
 You can also steam the broccoli in a vegetable steamer basket if you have one or use roasted broccoli instead.
-Drain the broccoli, transfer to a mixing bowl, and toss in about 1 tbsp olive oil and the red pepper flakes.
+Drain the broccoli, transfer to a mixing bowl, and toss in about 1 tablespoon olive oil and the red pepper flakes.
 Season with salt and pepper.

 - Prepare the pizza dough by pulling/rolling it into a ~12-inch flat circle on a floured surface.
 Set aside.
 In a small bowl, mix together the ricotta cheese, minced garlic, salt, and pepper.